Hip dysplasia is a complex problem which has troubled the German Shepherd breed a long time.

 Proper nutrition is essential for the development of a strong healthy dog.
 Keep in mind, however, poor or excessive nutrition can exacerbate genetic tendencies toward hip dysplasia.

 Dogs must be at least two years of age to be certified hip dysplasia free by the Orthopedic Foundation for Animals (OFA).
-The process is very simple.
+Testing for hip dysplasia is very simple.
 X-rays are taken of the hips, mailed to the foundation (OFA), examined by radiologists and graded on the actual appearance of the hips.
 Dogs which show signs of hip dysplasia are not good candidates for breeding and do nothing to further the soundness of the breed.

+Swimming is a great non weight bearing exercise that can help maintain your dogs muscle tone and range of motion without adding additional stress on those painful joints.
+If a dog exhibits any signs of pain, stop the exercise and take care of your dog in pain asap.
 Currently there are several treatment options for dogs diagnosed with hip dysplasia, most involving surgery of some type.
 The most curative option is a “Total Hip”.
-Bacically, this involves replacing the head of the femur and the acetabulum of the pelvis with artificial components.
+Basically, this involves replacing the head of the femur and the acetabulum of the pelvis with artificial components.

 Another option is a triple pelvic osteotomy, which entails repositioning the sides of the pelvis in relation to the femurs.
 A third surgical option is called a femoral head and neck excision.
 This basically eliminates bone to bone contact and forms a false-fibrous joint.
 This procedure is of limited use on larger dogs.

-A dysplastic dog who is not required to perform or phycically work a great deal can often be managed with pain medications.
+A dysplastic dog who is not required to perform or physically work a great deal can often be managed with pain medications.
 Often, a mild pain reliever may be all that a dog needs to be comfortable enough to go about his daily routine.
 Alternative treatments are available as well.
-Glucosamine and Chondroitin have been used to treat osteoarthritis in Europe for over twenty years.
+Glucosamine and Chondroitin have been used to treat osteoarthritis in Europe for over twenty years and is becoming quite popular in the US as well.

 Glucosamine and chondroitin are normal substances found in the body of living animals.
 They are at their highest concentration in cartilage.
 In normal healthy animals the body is able to synthesize enough glucosamine to keep the existing cartilage healthy, but when the animal ages or there is damage to joint cartilage it cannot produce enough to keep up with the body's needs.
-This is where a supplemental form of glucosamine is needed and you'll find a link to one we recommend below.
+This is where a supplemental form of glucosamine is needed.